bridgecrewio/yor/docs/2.Using Yor/supportedTaggers.md

 title: Supported Taggers
 nav_order: 2
 ---
-# Supported Taggers
+# Viewing Supported Taggers in your Enviornment

-The following commands are used to see the list of Yor supported taggers.
+The following commands are used to see the list of Yor supported taggers, both [built-in](/1.Welcome/welcome.md#custom-taggers) and [custom tags](/3.Custom%20Taggers/customTagExamples.md).

 `list-tag-groups` - list the groups of tags that are built into yor
    ```sh